Coronation of the Holy Roman Emperor: Coronation of Henry VI and Constantia

 In the coronation of Henry VI and Constantia we see the Roman imperial ritual in substantially its final form; the imperial coronation ritual used for Henry VII in 1312 and that found in the Roman Pontifical of 1520 differ from it only in certain details.

 The emperor and empress go in procession to St. Mary in Turri, the choir singing, "Behold, I send an angel" (1312--The emperor is received as a brother canon by the canons of the church and dressed in a surplice and an almuce.)
 The emperor takes the Oath to defend the Roman Church and swears fealty to the pope and his successors and kisses the pope's feet.
 The pope gives the emperor the Kiss of Peace and the procession sets out for the Basilica of St. Peter, the choir singing, "Blessed be the Lord God of Israel".

 At the Silver Door of the Basilica the cardinal bishop of Albano says the prayer, "God in whose hands are the hearts of kings."
 As the pope enters the Basilica the responsory "Peter, do you love me?" is sung.
 At the Rota porfiretica the pope puts several questions to the emperor about his faith and duty and then he retires to vest for the Mass.
 The cardinal bishop of Porto says the prayer, "Unerring God, Author of the World."
-The eperor goes to the Chapel of St. Gregory where he is vested in amice, alb and cincture and is then led to the pope who 'makes him a cleric.
+The emperor goes to the Chapel of St. Gregory where he is vested in amice, alb and cincture and is then led to the pope who 'makes him a cleric.
 The emperor is then vested in tunicle, dalmatic, pluviale, mitre, buskins and sandals.
 The cardinal bishop of Ostia in the meanwhile goes to the Silver Door where the empress is waiting and on meeting her says the prayer, "Almighty, eternal God, fount and source of goodness" and then leads her to the Altar of St. Gregory to await the pope's procession.